Healthy Homes Assessment Porirua

 Insulation Porirua

-Ceiling and underfloor insulation has been compulsory in all rental homes since 1 July 2019.
-All landlords and property managers are required to make sure the insulation meets current quality.
-In some cases, existing ceiling insulation or insulation in the subfloor space might require to be replaced or replaced.
+Underfloor and ceiling insulation is required in all rental houses since July 1, 2019.
+Property managers and landlords must ensure that the insulation meets this new standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space may need to be replaced or replaced.

-The "R" signifies thermal resistance and is a measure of how well insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The more high the R-value, higher the standard of insulation.

 Learn more about this Healthy Homes insulation quality.